cn0047/stash/ed/t/programming/solid.md

 SOLID
 -

-* Single responsibility principle
+* Single responsibility principle.
-* Open/closed principle
+* Open/closed principle.
-* Liskov substitution principle
+* Liskov substitution principle.
-* Interface segregation principle
+* Interface segregation principle.
-* Dependency inversion principle
+* Dependency inversion principle.

 SRP - states that every class should have responsibility over a single part of the functionality provided by the software.